-A recent survey of dog and cat owners in six countries including the United States found 1.6 percent of dogs and 0.7 percent of cats were being fed a strictly plant-based (vegan) diet.
+A survey of dog and cat owners in six countries including the United States found 1.6 percent of dogs and 0.7 percent of cats were being fed a strictly plant-based (vegan) diet.
 However, another 35 percent of surveyed pet owners reported they would be interested in feeding a plant-based diet to their pets if one were available that met certain criteria — specifically, that the vegan pet food would need to adequately meet pets’ nutritional needs.

 Feeding a vegan diet to cats is a hotly contested topic in some circles.
 Since we have a vested interest in pet nutrition, we believe the subject of strictly plant-based diets for cats is one we need to address.

 As a species, cats are obligate, or strict, carnivores.
 In simple terms, this means cats are meat eaters by necessity.
 They have very specific nutrient needs, like all other species, and some of those can’t be satisfied by plants or plant products only.

 For cats, taurine is an essential amino acid, meaning that it must be provided in the diet.
 Unlike other mammals who can make enough taurine to meet their needs, cats cannot; they must get taurine from food.
 Taurine is critical for reproduction in queens (female cats) and proper fat digestion, normal heart muscle function and vision in all cats.